hoehermann/purple-gowhatsapp/README.md

 * `fake-online`
   If set to true, contacts currently not online will be regarded as "away" (so they still appear in the buddy list).
   If set to false, offline contacts will be regarded as "offline" (no messages can be sent).

+* `send-receipt`
+  Selects when to send receipts "double blue tick" notifications:
+    * "immediately": immediately upon message receival
+    * "on-interact": as the user interacts with the conversation window (currently buggy)
+    * "on-answer": as soon as the user sends an answer
+    * "never": never

 ### Notes